1. Low maintenance on pre-deployment scripts

 A host server hardware or power failure can crash your database server to stop very suddenly.
 It can be pretty scary!
 Safeguarding quality hardware, a power backup plan, and rigorous system administration maintenance are the solutions to any kind of crash prevention.

 5. Limited amount of memory and swap space

 A database uses memory based on buffers, caches, and log files such as data files and index files.
 The database buffer cache is the place where the database server duplicates data from data files and place for processing.
 As data volume increases on the database, the information located on the file system will increase too.
 If an equal amount of memory is not allocated for in-memory resources, the database will try to grab SWAP memory.
 And of course, if there isn’t enough SWAP space available, the database server may stop the operation or crash due to lack of memory.

 Systems can fail when you do not have a proactive DBA who has foresight and planning solution skills.
 A DBA provider can OVERSEE EVERYTHING for you.
 They can check data integrity, monitor the logs, catch problems, scale your system needs, and optimize performance space.
-This takes constant planning and critical organization in order to prevent system crashes that can seriously harm your database, as well as your business.
+This takes constant planning and critical organization to prevent system crashes that can seriously harm your database, as well as your business.

 By taking these 7 reasons for database failures in mind, choose a DBA that can provide you immediate results.
 Abtech has a full range of remote DBA services for Oracle, SQL, and Informix.
 If you need to hire a DBA, please speak to Abtech first.
 We can reduce the cost and increase the quality of maintenance on your database servers.

 Don’t wait until your system crashes or fails!
 We are here for you!